State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Methodology

 \subsection{Approximate Policy Iteration Algorithm}

-We summarize our approximate policy iterative algorithm in Algorithm \ref{alg: API-FEM}.
+We summarize our approximate policy iteration algorithm in Algorithm \ref{alg: API-FEM}.

-In the policy evaluation step, we may perform finite element methods on $\mathbb{S}$ or a subset $\mathbb{S'}\subset\mathbb{S}$ if the computational cost is a concern, as discussed in the preceding section, It is worthwhile noting that the obtained value function is continuous on the entire planning region, i.e., the domain $\Omega$.
-Therefore, it is possible to obtain policy $\pi$ on any subset $\Omega'$ of $\Omega$ where $\mathbb{S}\subseteq\Omega'$.
-It also implies that we can obtain a continuous policy on the entire domain $\Omega$ in principle.
+In the policy evaluation step, we \Wording{apply the FEM to} a subset $\mathbb{S'}\subset\mathbb{S}$.
+If the computational cost is a concern, we can further reduce the size of $\mathbb{S'}$ \Wording{by adjusting the resolution parameter $h$ used to create the subset $\mathbb{S}'$ in the preceding section.} Note that the obtained value function is continuous on the entire planning region.
+Therefore, it is possible to evaluate policy $\pi$ on the whole state space $\mathbb{S}$.